-Japan fought wars to conquer Korea, but after WWII, Japan lost all power over it, after which the US and the Soviets divided it along the 38th parallel.
+Japan fought wars to conquer Korea, but after the second world war, Japan lost all power over it, after which the US and the Soviets divided it along the 38th parallel.

-Let’s admit it, both of these names have polar effects on a majority of the population, but why is that the case?
+Let’s admit it: both of these names have polar effects on most of the population, but why is that the case?
 Why is there such a vast divide between North and South Korea?
 What caused the drift?

-Japan helped modernize Korea, which cultivated some pro-Japanese reformers that tried to overthrow the Korean government.
-However, the king was rescued by Yuan Shikai, a Chinese general, who killed many Japanese legation guards in 1884.
+Japan helped modernize Korea, cultivating some pro-Japanese reformers who tried to overthrow the Korean government.
+However, the king was rescued by Yuan Shikai, a Chinese general who killed many Japanese legation guards in 1884.
 This enraged both Japan and China, but war was prevented by both countries signing the Li-Itō Convention, but the peace would not last long.

-A decade later, while Japan was busy expanding its kingdom and modernizing its programs, China was busy plotting revenge.
+While Japan was busy expanding its kingdom and modernizing its programs a decade later, China was busy plotting revenge.

-Finally, China had learned its lesson and recognized Korea as being independent of its assistance by signing the ‘Treaty of Shimonoseki’.
+Finally, China learned its lesson and recognized Korea as being independent of its assistance by signing the ‘Treaty of Shimonoseki.’

 World War Zero

-Japan won this war, but it stirred up turmoil in many other countries, partially sparking and fanning the flames that would ruin empires in World War I and World War II.
+Japan won this war but stirred up turmoil in many other countries, partially sparking and fanning the flames that would ruin empires in World War I and World War II.